U.S. to send migrants back to Mexico to wait out asylum requests

 Illegal crossings at the southern border have dropped dramatically since the late 1970s, but in recent years applications for asylum have ballooned and more Central American families and unaccompanied children are migrating to the United States.

-Reporting by Anthony Esposito and Yeganeh Torbati; Editing by Christine Murray and Jonathan Oatis
+Reporting by Anthony Esposito and Yeganeh Torbati, additional reporting by Julia Love, Mica Rosenberg and Kristina Cooke; Editing by Christine Murray and Jonathan Oatis